yezhuoyang/ScaLER/README.md

-# Sampling
+# ScaLER

-This is the compiler implemented in C++ that sampling and calculate logical error rate.
+Scalable testing of logical error rate for QEC circuit.